Email FacebookTwitterMenu burgerClose thin

 Share

-The amount you collect from an annuity depends on when you bought or started to pay for the insurance product, the return your specific annuity offers, its duration and the details of your particular contract.
+The amount you collect from an annuity depends on several factors.
+When you start to pay for the insurance product, the interest rate of your annuity, its duration and the details of your particular contract all dictate how much your payments will be.
 As a result, it’s difficult to provide a specific answer to what any single person should expect from this financial product.
-However, we can give some ballpark figures to help with your financial planning.
-As of August 2023, you could expect as much as $6,000 per month on a $1,000,000 annuity.
-You may want to consult with a financial advisor to determine if an annuity is a good option for your retirement plan.
+However, a 60-year-old who purchases a $1 million annuity at the time of writing that begins paying out five years later could expect to receive monthly payments of $4,450 for 25 years.

 What Is an Annuity?

-Annuities are contracts that you make with a financial institution or an insurance company where you agree to purchase the contract and its terms in either a lump-sum payment or series of payments.
+Annuities are contracts that you make with a financial institution or an insurance company where you agree to purchase the contract and its terms in either a lump-sum payment or a series of payments.

 The idea here is similar to the interest payments you receive from a bank.
 The company that issues your annuity holds, uses and invests your money.
 In exchange, it gives you a rate of return and guaranteed payments.